HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 * UN's Human Development index (HDI): Combined score for health level, educational level and living standards.
 Ranges from 0.0 to 1.0.
 * Perceived corruption: Transparency international's score of perception of corruption.
 Ranges from 1 to 100.
 Higher scores represent less perceived corruption.
-* Happiness score: National average response to a question of life evaluation measured by the Cantril life ladder.
-Scaled from 0 to 100.
-Higher scores denote a more positive perception.

 ## Legends and axis labels
 * Every figure needs a title conveying to the reader what the visualisation is about.